 Common Examples Of Infractions

-Chances are you or someone you know has been cited for an infraction, most likely resulting in a fine or some other administrative penalty.
-Some of the more common infractions include:
+It is not uncommon for a person to have been cited for an infraction, which most likely resulted in a fine or some other administrative penalty.
+Some common infractions include:

 - Boating violations

 - Operating a business without a proper license

 - Campsite violations

 While many states and the federal government still have fairly strict drug laws, there have been efforts to classify certain drug offenses as infractions instead of misdemeanors or felonies.
 For example, possession of less than 10 grams of marijuana is considered a civil offense in Maryland and is punishable by a fine of up to $100 (but no jail time or other penalties).
 This type of violation is not included in a person's criminal record in Maryland or other states with similar laws.

 Typically, the process starts with the issuance of a citation.
 This may also be referred to as a notice of violation or notice to appear.
 The citation will often include: